-Some meditation is done while you are sitting or lying still.
+Some meditations are done while you are sitting or lying still.
 Find a comfortable position so you are not shifting.
 Being at a comfortable temperature and in a comfortable pose helps your mind focus.
 Once you are settled, you can take two approaches: you can focus or clear your mind.
 For some people, clearing the mind of all thought is impossible.
 There is simply too much going on, so trying to force the mind to be totally blank is an uphill battle that may turn them off of meditation.

 If you can’t clear your mind, focus your attention on an object like a lit candle or a fountain.
 As you watch the object, try to change what you observe about it.
 As you focus, the outside world should slip away and you should feel your stress levels sink.
 When your mind begins to clear, you can focus clearly on removing stress from your system.

 Other forms of meditation may be more effective.
-If sitting still is not for you, then focus on getting outdoors and refocusing your mind while you walk.
+If sitting still is not for you, then focus on going outdoors and refocusing your mind while you walk.
 Walking in parks or even being near trees or green things can increase your sense of well-being and remove anxiety and stress.
 If you don’t live near parks, try bringing flowers or plants into your home to give you something to focus on.

 Another option for meditation is turning your commute into a mental exercise.
-Obviously, you can’t close your eyes and rest when you’re driving, but many meditations are available on podcast that help focus your mind and relieve stress without the need to close your eyes and risk drifting off.
+Obviously, you can’t close your eyes and rest when you’re driving, but many meditations are available on podcasts that help focus your mind and relieve stress without the need to close your eyes and risk drifting off.